 Severe pain and bruising is the biggest sign that you have suffered a serious injury.
 If your severe pain gets worse as you attempt to extend or flex your wrist, then you likely broke one of the bones near your wrist.
 The pain will also intensify if you attempt to grip or squeeze an item.
 Some people think broken bones make it impossible to move the injured area, but that is not true.
 You will likely be able to move your wrist while it is fractured, but this movement will be limited and painful.

 Breaking one of the bones in your wrist will commonly make your wrist look odd and deformed.
 The trauma that caused the fractured wrist will create a lot of swelling in the area.
 This can make the wrist appear much bigger than normal.
 A bad injury to the wrist can also knock a bone out of place.
 This will make the wrist look bent or crooked.
 Something is seriously wrong with your wrist if it starts to look deformed, so you will want to get it checked out by our doctor as soon as possible.

 It is possible for a fractured wrist to damage the nerves in your hand.
 If this occurs, then you will likely experience numbness and tingling in your fingers throughout the day.
 The fingers can also become pale in appearance if the fractured wrist is limiting blood flow to the hand.
 The nerve issues are only going to get worse over time, so repairing the fractured wrist in a timely manner is the only way to prevent a long recovery process.

 Treating Your Fractured Wrist

-If you believe your wrist is fractured, make an appointment at Arora Hand Surgery in West Bloomfield, Howell, St. Clair Shores, or Macomb.
+If you believe your wrist is fractured, make an appointment at Arora Hand Surgery in West Bloomfield, Howell, Warren, or Macomb.
 Contact us today to schedule a consultation to learn about your treatment options.